 Update Statistics using SqlBak Maintenance Job

-All you need is simply set SqlBak maintenance job.
+All you need to do is simply set a SqlBak maintenance job.
 You can do it in the following way:

 Add Maintenance Job